mainnet-cash/mainnet-python-generated/docs/WebhookApi.md

 with mainnet.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = mainnet.WebhookApi(api_client)
-    watch_address_request = mainnet.WatchAddressRequest() # WatchAddressRequest | Based on the 'type' parameter the webhook will be triggered to either post balance or raw transactions to the 'url': - 'transaction:in' for incoming BCH transactions - 'transaction:out' for outgoing BCH transactions - 'transaction:in,out' both for incoming and outgoing BCH transactions - 'balance' will post the object according to 'BalanceResponse' schema - 'slptransaction:in' for incoming SLP transactions - 'slptransaction:out' for outgoing SLP transactions - 'slptransaction:in,out' both for incoming and outgoing SLP transactions - 'slpbalance' will post the object according to 'SlpBalanceResponse' schema  'tokenId' parameter is mandatory when using SLP webhooks.
+    watch_address_request = mainnet.WatchAddressRequest() # WatchAddressRequest | Based on the 'type' parameter the webhook will be triggered to either post balance or raw transactions to the 'url': - 'transaction:in' for incoming BCH transactions - 'transaction:out' for outgoing BCH transactions - 'transaction:in,out' both for incoming and outgoing BCH transactions - 'balance' will post the object according to 'BalanceResponse' schema

     try:
         # Create a webhook to watch cashaddress balance and transactions.